Petros Ravousis: Managerial career

-Immediately after his retirement, Ravousis started his managerial career in 1988, as the assistant coach of Dušan Bajević at AEK Athens, in a period where the team played amazing football and won 4 championships and 1 cup.
-With Bajević leaving for Olympiakos in the summer of 1996, the owner of the club, Michalis Trochanas appointed Ravousis as Bajević's successor at the bench of the team.
+Immediately after his retirement, Ravousis started his managerial career in 1988, as the assistant manager of Dušan Bajević at AEK Athens, in a period where the team played amazing football and won 4 championships and 1 cup.
+With Bajević leaving for Olympiacos in the summer of 1996, the owner of the club, Michalis Trochanas appointed Ravousis as Bajević's successor at the bench of the team.
 Yet again AEK played excellent football and won the cup and the super cup, reached the quarter-finals of the UEFA Cup Winners' Cup, while finishing at the 2nd place in the league.
 That season Ravousis defeated his "teacher" Bajević in 3 of the 4 matches they faced each other.
 Trochanas created problems for Ravousis made him leave after the end of the season.
 After AEK, Ravousis sat on the bench of various smaller clubs, such as Paniliakos, Panetolikos, Veria, AEK Larnaca, Akratitos and Marko until 2005, where he stayed away from the football benches.